 Rail workers call off weekend strike in CCTV dispute

-The TSSA union said ScotRail staff still plan to walk out on Scottish Cup Final day.
+They could still walk out on Cup Final day in a row over ScotRail CCTV-monitoring staff.

-Rail workers have called off a strike this weekend but still plan to walk out on Scottish Cup Final day in a row over ScotRail CCTV-monitoring staff.
+Rail workers have called off a strike this weekend but could still walk out on Cup Final day in a row over ScotRail CCTV-monitoring staff.

-The TSSA union said it has cancelled its planned strike on May 5 following a new offer by ScotRail to allow for further talks.
+The TSSA union said it has called off its planned strike on May 5 following a new offer by ScotRail to allow for further talks.

-The union claims CCTV staff are "overstretched" following acceptance of 17 applications for voluntary redundancy from 22 specialist staff.

 The TSSA said members who have overnight care responsibilities for children and sick relatives have now been told they do not have to work night shifts.